 High capacity, low discharge

 These eco-friendly batteries have a large 2,800mAh capacity and can be charged over 1,200 times.
-They're both explosion and leakproof, so you won't have to worry about any accidents thanks to that extra security.
+They're explosion and leakproof, so you won't have to worry about any accidents thanks to that extra security.
 Best of all, they keep 70% of their charge after three months of non-use.

 Don't let batteries hold your Quest gaming back

 As wireless headsets with wireless controllers, the Quest and Quest 2 headsets don't have particularly long battery lives.
-But while the headset can simply be recharged with the included cable, the Touch controllers are a different story entirely.
+While the headset can simply be recharged with the included cable, the Touch controllers are a different story entirely.
 You'll need to replace the controller batteries at some point, especially if you play frequently.

 That's why we recommend getting rechargeable AA batteries, as you'll be able to easily have a pair handy when the batteries get low, and will have plenty of warning ahead of time.
 The only thing worse than having to stop playing the best Oculus Quest 2 games to replace your batteries is not to have any spare batteries to swap in.